 Teaching in the United States offers international educators an exciting opportunity to share their expertise, immerse themselves in American culture, and gain valuable experience in a new educational setting.
-With a growing demand for diverse perspectives in the classroom, more U.S. schools are turning to qualified international teachers to introduce global insights and foster cultural exchange.
+With a growing demand for varied perspectives in the classroom, more U.S. schools are turning to qualified international teachers to introduce global insights and foster cultural exchange.
 This increasing need has opened doors for educators worldwide to bring their unique knowledge and skills to students in the U.S. education system.

 International educators can teach in the U.S. through BridgeUSA, also known as the Exchange Visitor Program, on a J-1 visa.
 Before embarking on this journey, it’s crucial to understand the specific requirements, qualifications, and application processes that apply to international teachers.